 Technological Advances in Metal Fabrication

 Technological advances have transformed metal fabrication processes.
 Automation and computer-controlled machining have increased precision and efficiency, reducing human error and production time.
 Integrating advanced technologies like 3D printing and laser cutting allows for more complex and intricate designs.
-Additionally, developments in material science are leading to the creation of new alloys and composites with enhanced properties, expanding the possibilities in fabrication techniques and applications.
+Developments in material science are also leading to the creation of new alloys and composites with enhanced properties, expanding the possibilities in fabrication techniques and applications.

 Impact of Automation and AI